1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/Vernalization.md

   - Most prolonged experiment was winter wheat Kooperatorka[^5]
 	  - “But the pot with these plants sown on March 3 was left not in a warm hothouse but in a cool one where the temperature from March 3 to the end of April was frequently no higher than 10-15° C. Only beginning with May was the temperature higher and, most importantly, never below 15° C. Since the Lutescens 329 variety was more of a winter type than Kooperatorka, both its plants lived until late fall and perished without heading” [^6]
 	  - Did not have replication[^7]
-	  - Lysenko resoned if he can alter one wheat into another than there are no genes[]
+	  - Lysenko resoned if he can alter one wheat into another than there are no genes[^8]

 [^1]:“Yet the widespread use of vernalization did meet some opposition among scientists and collective  farmers”  (Medvedev and Lerner, p.
 15)